xdavidwu/wlchewing/README.md

 # wlchewing

-[WIP] Wayland Chinese zhuyin input method with libchewing
+Wayland Chinese zhuyin input method with libchewing

-Experimental, lacks lot of feature.

 Using input-method-unstable-v2 with keyboard grab.